CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/VRFs/Management-VRF.md

 {{%/notice%}}

-Cumulus Networks recommends you always use route maps to control the advertised networks redistributed by the `redistribute connected` command.
+Consider lways using route maps to control the advertised networks redistributed by the `redistribute connected` command.
 For example, you can specify a route map to redistribute routes in this way (for both BGP and OSPF):

 {{< tabs "TabID222 ">}}